MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 So you’ve set up Microsoft Dynamics 365 Guides in preview using the [Setup topic](setup.md) and you’re ready to get started.
 What do you do next?

-There are three basic things you can do with Guides:
+There are three basic things you can do with Dynamics 365 Guides:

-- Create a guide (author a guide)
+- Create a guide (author a guide).

-- Use a guide (operate a guide)
+- Use a guide (operate a guide).

 - Analyze the guide usage (see how people operating the guide did at each step).